Info and Relationships (structure pages and content)

 -

-Order the headings from <h1> to <h6.
-Use headings hierarchically, with <h1> representing the main idea on the page and subsections organized with <h2> level headings.
-These subsections can in turn be structured with <h3> level headings etc.
+Arrange the headings from <h1> to <h6.
+Use headings hierarchically, with <h1> representing the most important idea on the page and subsections organized with <h2> level headings.
+These subsections can in turn be structured with headings of level <h3>, etc.

 -